 Portland, Oregon Travel Guide

 This Portland, Oregon Travel Guide is a handy tool for planning out your entire trip, especially when it comes to choosing restaurants to visit and finding fun activities to do.
-I constantly update this and most recent update was 7/14/18.
+I constantly update this and the most recent update was 1/3/20.

 Where to Eat In Portland

 There are so many amazing restaurants in Portland, Oregon to choose from.
-With hundreds of locally owned, award winning restaurants, it can be difficult to know which restaurants you should pick over another.
-Not to mention the 600 plus food carts found around the city.
-Hopefully these restaurant and food cart reviews will help you decide!
+With hundreds of locally owned, award-winning restaurants, it can be difficult to know which restaurants you should pick over another.
+Not to mention the 600-plus food carts found around the city.
+Hopefully, these restaurants and food cart reviews will help you decide!

 Ava Genes – Top 10 Portland Restaurant!